TEA Texas Dyslexia Academies

 • Understand universal screening and data review for reading risk

-• Understand the evaluation and identification process, and provision of services for students with dyslexia
+• Understand the evaluation and identification process and provision of services for students with dyslexia

 • Explore critical, evidence-based components of dyslexia instruction

-• Understand the evaluation and identification process, and provision of services for students with dysgraphia
+• Understand the evaluation and identification process and provision of services for students with dysgraphia

-Suggested staff: All educators and administrators, particularly those responsible for ensuring implementation of the dyslexia handbook.
+All educators and administrators, particularly those responsible for ensuring implementation of the dyslexia handbook.

 TDA 3: Considerations for Emergent Bilingual Students